NC4Lab/omniroute_windows_ws/data/assets/projection_images/README.md

 5. **Export Slices**:
    - Once all slices are selected, click **Export Slices** at the bottom of the panel.
    - Choose the location to save the files, and each artboard will be saved as an individual PNG file.
+   - Confirm the outputted image is *300 x 540* pixels.